LukaHuang/ironman2022/frontend/README.md

-# Create React App example
+# Create React App example with TypeScript

 ## How to use